Jim Mattis: 'Nations With Allies Thrive, Nations Without Allies Wither'

 "I don't discuss sitting presidents," Mattis tells NPR in an interview.
 "I believe that you owe a period of quiet."

 But Mattis is expansive on what he describes as "misaligned" U.S. strategy in the wars in Afghanistan, Iraq and Syria.
-The shifting policies and goals of successive administrations have contributed to the long, frustrating wars in the region, says Mattis, who is speaking out with the release of his book, Call Sign Chaos: Learning to Lead.
+The shifting policies and goals of successive administrations have contributed to the long, frustrating conflicts in the region, says Mattis, who is speaking out with the release of his book, Call Sign Chaos: Learning to Lead.

-"Sometimes we've gone in in order to stop terrorist attacks on America and then we've shifted to, 'We're going to bring democracy,' and more or less impose democracy on certain countries that may or may not have all of the underpinnings necessary to be successful," he says.
+"Sometimes we've gone in in order to stop terrorist attacks on America, and then we've shifted to 'We're going to bring democracy' and more or less impose democracy on certain countries that may or may not have all of the underpinnings necessary to be successful," he says.

 Mattis spent four decades in the Marines.
 He served as a commander in Afghanistan shortly after the al-Qaida attacks in 2001.
 He was the head of Central Command, overseeing the U.S. wars in Afghanistan and Iraq under President Obama.
 And he served as defense secretary for nearly two years under President Trump before resigning at the end of last year.